2BeK/ts3-acl/README.md

     _
     ```
 11. Copy and paste your game path (or write it down) and confirm
-    - For steam installations: You can find the path under [STEAM DESCRIPTION]
+    - For steam installations: You can find the path in your steam library
+      - Right click on "Tower!
+Simulator 3" in the list on the left side
+      - Select Settings->Properties...->Local Files->Browse
     - For non-steam installations: You should know where you've installed the game ;)
-12. The script now automatically browses through the game folders and reads all the data it needs
+12. The script now automatically parses the game folders and reads all the data it needs

-#### The Result
 13. After the script has finished you will find two new subfolders (```csv``` and ```json```) in the directory where the script files are (e.g. ```C:\users\%username%\Desktop\TS3_ACL>```)
 14. In there you will find your lookup tables in CSV or JSON format separated by airport and schedule

 #### Run the Excel script

-#### The Result 2.0
+15. Make sure you have done steps 8-14 - the next step will need the files from there
+16. Start the Excel script by typing ```python ts3_acl_excel.py``` (e.g. ```C:\users\%username%\Desktop\TS3_ACL>python ts3_acl_excel.py```) and confirm
+17. The script now automatically parses the CSV files and creates one Excel file that summarises all airports and schedules
+18. After the script has finished you will find another new subfolder (```excel```) in the directory where the script files are (e.g. ```C:\users\%username%\Desktop\TS3_ACL>```)
+19. In there you will find your lookup tables in one Excel file separated by airport and schedule

+> Reminder - Everytime you change a schedule you'll need to run the script again to update your tables!

+That's it!
+Have fun :)